CaptainJimmy/liri-node-app/README.md

 *random* Pulls randomly from a textfile with entries in it, and calls the above APIs

+Also logs each API call to and a timestamp to a logfile, _output.txt_

 ## Technologies Used:
 * Node.js
 * JavaScript